alexharri/website/posts/search-git-commits.md

 ---
-title: "Searching for code in Git commits"
+title: "Searching for and navigating Git commits"
 description: ""
 image: ""
 publishedAt: ""
 tags: []
 ---

 I sometimes encounter code that puzzles me.
 When that happens, it's usually because I lack some context.
-Perhaps the code is that way because of a bug fix that's not immediately obvious at a glance, or maybe there are constraints I'm not yet aware of.
+Perhaps the code is that way because of a bug fix that's not immediately obvious at a glance, or maybe there's some constraint I'm not aware of.

 To get more context, I often use [Git blame][git_blame] to view the commit (and usually, the associated pull request) that added the code.

 [git_blame]: https://git-scm.com/docs/git-blame

-Sometimes the pull request has a description (or a link to an issue with one) which clarifies the change.
-I love it when there are useful discussions added during code review—those are super valuable, especially if they're discussing that exact change.
-If both of those fail, the commit itself often contains related changes from which I can glean the intention behind the code.
+Sometimes the pull request has a description (or a link to an issue with one) which clarifies the change, or discussions added during code review—those are super valuable.
+Often the commit itself contains related changes that provide context to the code.

-However, the commit that Git blame points to is often not the change that introduced the behavior.
-Perhaps the commit is just a refactor, or an automated formatting change.
-Not useful.
+But it's not always that straightforward.
+Sometimes the commit that Git blame points to is not the change that introduced the behavior.
+Examples of such commits are refactors or formatting changes.
+I used to solve this by repeatedly `git blame`ing and reading diff after diff, which was _terribly_ laborious and time consuming.
+I recently encountered a particularly tough case and got fed up enough that I decided to do something about it.

-Code archeology is a big part of being a professional software engineer.
-To effectively reason about and change a system, you need to understand how it works and why it was made to work that way.
-Those sorts of non-functional commits just get in the way of that process.

-In this post, I want to take a good look at this problem and share an effective tool I found for digging into code.
-Let's get to it!

-{/*
-But sometimes the last commit that touched the code you're looking at is a non-functional change, like a pure formatting change or a commit just moving lines of code around.
-When this happens, we need go to the file prior to that change and repeat the `git blame`.
-When this happens multiple times in a row, it quickly becomes laborious.

-I recently encountered one of these long chains of non-function commits and decided to find a better way to go about code archeology.
-In this post, I'll share the method I found to quickly find code snippets in Git commits.
-*/}
+In this post, I'll share with you the tools I found so that you can effectively search for and navigate Git commits.
+You'll learn a lot about Git along the way!

 ## Running Git blame on a piece of code